 - I wasn’t financially responsible, so I didn’t care to monitor my personal finances, budget, or both checking my credit report (freely available at AnnualCreditReport.com).

 - Credit Scores weren’t as widely available as they are now, but even if they were, see point #1.

 As a benefit to you, my youthful ignorance is your wisdom to gain.
 These days, there is no reason for anyone who wants to know their credit score not to be able to easily obtain it, usually for free.
 At any given time, I can view my credit score from a variety of sources including but not limited to Mint, my bank account, and through the website of the only credit card I actively use.
 In 2018, I can honestly think of no reason to pay for your credit score unless you are just genuinely curious about all of the scores lenders use.
 In that case, Liz Weston recommends you use MyFICO.com for the most robust and accurate reports.

-A Great Credit Score Is Important but Keep Things in Perspective
+A Great Credit Score Is Important but It Isn’t Everything

 Whether you have a great credit score or a bad score doesn’t matter, unless it matters.
 In fact, some experts believe pursuing anything over 760 is a complete waste of time.
 Before driving yourself crazy trying to obtain the highest credit score known to Mother Earth, you might want to first ask: is my credit score already good enough to meet my needs?